 The inflatable seat is light and basic, almost flimsy compared with the rest of the boat, but absorbs the blows from submerged rocks (though mine burst a leak early on).
 It’s actually very comfortable and the ‘toilet seat’ design means you’re not sitting in pooled water.
 One annoyance is that the backrest always flops down when you’re trying to re-enter and get set up fast before the next rapid.
 It needs holding back which I’ve easily done with an elastic.

 As it stands I am very pleased with my Llama’s colour, features, weight, comfort and performance.
 You can tell a lot of thought has gone into refining an old design without forgetting that simplicity means less weight, less stuff and easier repairs in the field.
 Durability of such a light craft is my main worry, but the proof will be in using it more.
 They say they’re tougher than they look, but obviously you want to treat it with care.

 I suspect long-term ownership and hard use of an Alpacka may mean occasional field repairs, but a little TLC and maintenance is the way it should be to get full use out of quality gear, rather than wearing it out and throwing it away.

-When it’s all over, drying is as fast as a full-coat Gumo IK and deflating takes all of a minute or two.
-You can then wrap it up around your paddle, swing it over your shoulder and walk home.
+When it’s all over deflating takes a minute and drying is as fast as a full-coat Gumo IK.
+You can then wrap it up around your paddle, swing it over your shoulder and head home.